ingram1107/zettel-notes/lit/@Meyer2005.md

 - [ ] Item 6: Explicitly disallow the use of compiler-generated functions you
   do not want
 - [ ] Item 5: Know what functions C++ silently writes and calls

+# Postpone variable definitions as long as possible

+Avoid unused variables and be especially cautious in the case of #exception.
+A better practice, argued by Meyer, is to postpone the variable until it is necessary for it to be initialised with an argument.
+For loop, unless the assignment has less expensive constructor-destructor pair and we are dealing with performance issues, the variable should be defined inside the loop body.

+# Make sure that objects are initialized before they're used

+For the C part of the C++, i.e., the built-in types, there is no initialisation guarantee from the language prior to the assignment.
+Note that initialisation happen earlier than assignment, thus it is more efficient to initialise an object instead of via assignment especially in the case of class.
+The order of initialisation for class hierarchy is that the initialisation of the base class happen before its derived children.

+The relative order of initialisation of non-local static objects defined in different translation units is undefined by the language.
+The state objects referred to global object, object defined at namespace scope, static object within class, static object within functions, and file static object.
+Only local static object is the static objects defined in the function scope.
+Translation unit refers to the source code that give rise to a single object file.
+It happens when a non-local static object in one translation unit is initialised using other non-local static object in different translation unit.
+The solution is to transform non-local static object into static function that return the reference of that object, thus reforming it into a local static object.
+The function could be further optimised using `inline` specifier.
+However, static object still suffers problem in multithreading environment due to [Race Condition](../202112061109.md).
+Meyer proposes that we could bypass such concern by manually invoke all reference-return functions during single-threaded start-up portion of the program.